danielBasgo/tinnitus-trainer/README.md

 ### Optional Bonus Chapter: Scaling to the Cloud

 Sometimes the best learning opportunities come from happy accidents.
-After subscribing to Google Cloud Platform, we turned this project into a professional MLOps workflow by running the training pipeline on scalable cloud infrastructure.
+After subscribing to Google Cloud Platform, I turned this project into a professional MLOps workflow by running the training pipeline on scalable cloud infrastructure.

 #### Cloud Training on Vertex AI